 19. How much is parking?

 Parking is free for all students on campus.
 New students will have to get a parking permit from the Welcome Center/Campus Public Safety.
-Students will get a parking sticker (either an R for Resident student or a C for Commuter students) to put on the back of their car and park where the permits are allowed.
+Students will get a parking sticker (either an R for Resident student or a C for Commuter student) to put on the back of their car and park where the permits are allowed.
 Be sure to register your car online to sign up for a parking pass.

 20. I am a commuter student.
 Do I need to attend Orientation?

 Yes!
 Orientation is required for all new students.
 It is about getting acquainted with the CLU community, and commuter students make up half of that community.
 Orientation will allow all students time to meet faculty, staff and other new students.
-Orientation will give opportunities for commuter students to learn about activities on-campus, the Commuter Lunch, and establish relationships with other commuters.
+Orientation will give opportunities for commuter students to learn about activities on-campus, the Commuter Lunches, and establish relationships with other commuters.
 These relationships will become a valuable part of your experience at the university.